Welcome to today's edition of the Rush 24-7 podcast.

 Florida is the biggest outage on their map.

-What do you think the second biggest area of the country with direct T No North Carolina?
+The second biggest area of the country with DirecTV?

-North Carolina, it's right.
+North Carolina's right.

 It looks like pretty much the entire East Coast, except for a little bit of North Carolina, half of South Carolina.

-Looks like Georgia's okay except for Atlanta.
+It looks like Georgia is okay except for Atlanta.

-But from Long Island, New York City all the way down North Carolina looks like the whole state is affected by the outage.
+But from Long Island, New York City, all the way down, North Carolina looks like the whole state is affected by the outage.

 Ditto, Florida.

-Now again, this outage is weird.
+Now, again, this outage is weird.

-And CNN with Channel 202 is the golf channel.
+And CNN with channel 202 is the golf channel.

 We get nothing here in Florida.

-it's like the audience channel number one or some such thing.
+It's like the audience channel number one or some such thing.

 And of course, there's yeah, no, you've got the golf channel on CNN in New York.